How to Pack Books When Moving

 -Sort by size.
 Additionally, you may want to sort them by their dimensions, as this will make it easier to fit them into appropriate size boxes.

 -Sort by shelf.
 While this method might not be that handy for packing, it will certainly make unpacking easier.
 Simply group together those titles that you keep on the same shelf and pack them as such.
-If you didn’t manage to find a job before moving to another state, avoiding relocation depression will be much easier when you can easily find your favorite author and relax while reading.
+If you didn’t manage to find a job before moving to another state, or you’re still on a house-hunting mission, avoiding relocation depression will be much easier when you can easily find your favorite author and relax while reading.

 Smaller Boxes are Fantastic for Books